-All students on the MA Programme – both taught and research – are required to attend the weekly seminars, as are MPhil and DPhil students in their first year.
+All students on the MA Programme – both taught and research – are required to attend the weekly seminars, as are PhD students in their first year.
 These classes are one of the most distinctive and valuable elements of the MA and take place as follows:

 The modules on Biography and Autobiography are designed to combine the study of classic biographies and memoirs with contemporary writing.
 In addition, the Research Methods module provides an invaluable and innovative training, especially devised for biographers.

 - Research Methods